-Anatole Manzi, PhD, MPhil, MS
+Anatole Manzi, PhD, MPhil, MPH

-Lecturer, Faculty of Global Health Delivery
+Assistant Professor, Global Health Delivery